 - Don't assume you have a long-term problem.
 Don't view occasional erection problems as a reflection on your health or masculinity, and don't automatically expect to have erection trouble again during your next sexual encounter.
 This can cause anxiety, which might make erectile dysfunction worse.

 - Involve your sexual partner.
 Your partner might see your inability to have an erection as a sign of diminished sexual interest.
 Your reassurance that this isn't the case can help.
 Communicate openly and honestly about your condition.
-Treatment is often more successful when a man involves his partner.
+Treatment can be more successful for you when you involve your partner.

 - Don't ignore stress, anxiety or other mental health concerns.
 Talk to your doctor or consult a mental health provider to address these issues.